Skip to main content

 • Image

 All humans are genealogical relatives, sharing haplotypes inherited from common ancestors, and haplotype sharing can be leveraged in statistical applications.
-We developed a method that derives an efficient representation of linkage disequilibrium (LD) from an inferred genealogy, greatly improving the runtime of statistical calculations involving the LD matrix.
-We are developing applications of these LD representations for heritability partitioning and polygenic risk prediction.
-We are also developing methods for genealogical inference.
+We developed an efficient genealogical representation for linkage disequilibrium (LD) data, which greatly improves the runtime of statistical calculations involving the LD matrix, and we recently applied this approach to heritability partitioning.
+Current directions include the development of a new genealogical representation for genotype data and the development of different applications.

 Salehi*, Wohns* et al. 2023 Nat Genet